apache/dubbo-docs/dubbo-user-book-en/demos/fault-tolerent-strategy.md

 ### Forking Cluster

 Multiple servers are invoked in parallel, returning as soon as one succeeds.
 Usually used for real-time demanding read operations, but need to waste more service resources.
-The maximum number of parallelism can be set with `forks =" 2 "`.
+The maximum number of parallelism can be set with `forks=2`.

 ### Broadcast Cluster